RegularCookiez/noyacode-26-forensics-workshop-challs/The Basics/solution.md

 # Solution

-We are given a ZIP file that contains an extensionless file and a text file called the_basics.txt on inspection.
+We are given a ZIP file that contains an extensionless file `the_basics` and a text file called `the_basics.txt` on inspection.

 ---

-First, extract the ZIP to read the text file, and recover the following contents:
+First, extract the ZIP to read `the_basics.txt`, and recover the following contents:

 ```
 =====================================================================================